radespratama/radespratama/README.md

 Hi, I am Putu Rades Pratama 😎 from Bali, Indonesia.
 I am a Junior Software Developer and the only developer in [DevPlayhouse](https://github.com/DevPlayhouse), but I will try to explore everything! 👌

-- 🌱 I'm currently learning about Clean Architecture, Automation Testing, Remix JS, and Express JS.
+- 🌱 I'm currently learning about Clean Architecture, Automation Testing, and Express JS.
 - 💻 Most used line of code `git clone` (∪.∪ )...zzz
 - ✨ Ask me about anything [here](https://github.com/radespratama/radespratama/discussions/1)
 - ⚡ Fun fact: I like gardening starting from planting fruits and ornamental plants